 On April 4, the Ballet Folklórica de UCI started the evening with a set of historical dances.
 Chancellor Howard Gillman welcomed attendees and provided an introduction for the evening's keynote speaker, the Honorable Salvador Sarmiento, Orange County Superior Court Judge and a UCI alumnus.

 As the evening's invited speaker, Dr. Veronica Newhart explained the three goals that underlay the event:

-Each UCI School and department attended the 2019 LEAD event, with attendance exceeding 350.
+All UCI Schools and departments attended the 2019 LEAD event, with attendance exceeding 350.

-In addition to recognizing outstanding student achievers from each unit (PhD student Wendy Ochoa was the School of Education honoree), LEAD recognized four UCI campus-wide awardees.
+During the evening, outstanding student achievers from each unit were recognized for their contributions.
+PhD student Wendy Ochoa was the honoree for UCI's School of Education.
+Additionally, LEAD recognized four UCI campus-wide awardees.

 The next Latino event for the campus will be Nuestra Graduación 2019, UCI's official Latino Commencement ceremony.